OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Eligible for the festival are films from India or by filmmakers of Indian descent worldwide irrespective of theme, as well as films by international filmmakers with a prevalent Indian focus.
-Films must have been completed in 2013 or later, and not had a public screening in Los Angeles prior to the festival.
+Films must have been completed in 2014 or later, and not had a public screening in Los Angeles prior to the festival.
 For short films, an LA Premiere status is strongly preferred, but not required.

 Filmmakers may submit more than one entry.
 Each entry must be accompanied by a separate entry form and entry fee.

 All entries must be submitted via Withoutabox.
 It is preferred for filmmakers to submit an online screener of their film through Withoutabox, or by providing a link to an external site (e.g., Vimeo) with any passwords needed to view the film.

 Submission DVDs must be labeled with the Withoutabox tracking number, film title, running time, format (PAL or NTSC), and contact information on the DVD label.
 Two (2) DVD copies of the film are required.
 Submission DVDs will not be returned.

 The entry fee is non-refundable.
 We only accept checks, US money orders or credit card payments through Withoutabox.
 Please make check or money order payable to Indian Film Festival of Los Angeles, in US dollars.

 *To receive a student discount on Withoutabox for the Shorts category, filmmaker/film must be registered as a student project.
 Students must be, or have been, enrolled in an accredited school (K-12, undergrad, graduate) at the time of production.
 You do not need to be a student currently to submit your film.
 If you haven chosen to use the student discount, you will need to provide proof by student ID emailed to email@example.com.
 If not, you will be subject to the full price for submission.